AlsoAHuman/TheGoodList/README.md

 # TheGoodList
 A compilation of ethical sources, at least according to my standards.
 This project is still under construction.
-This symbol :warning: means the source has not been investigated to my liking and is to be faced with some sceptisism.
-If that symbol is not used, you can assume the project is relatively trustworthy. :heart_hands: means that the project gives 100% of profits to some form of charity.
+:warning: means the source has not been investigated to my liking and is to be faced with some sceptisism.
+:heart_hands: means that the project gives 100% of profits to some form of charity.
+:balance_scale: means that for every product you buy, the company donates the same product to charity.

 ## Qualifications
 Each company must meet the following criteria: